anastasiaShpakava/AndroidRetrofitToFragment/README.md

 When clicking on the link, open it in the browser.

+2.

 2.1.
 Make a switch Night/Day from menu

 2.2.
 Make zoomIn text -zoomOut text from menu

+3. Make a navigation bar with two items:
+- English news
+- US News
+When choosing a navigation item, change the name of the screen and in the first case should displayed all English news,

+and in the second - only us